 - Place the double broiler over top (making sure it doesn’t touch the water).
 Then pour in the chocolate.

 Melting white chocolate can be a little harder, as it is easy to burn and turn clumpy.
 So be sure to keep an eye on it and continue stirring until it melts.
-If your white chocolate ends up getting a little too clumpy, try adding a little bit of shortening or butter until it thins out and becomes creamy.
+If it ends up getting a little too clumpy, try adding a little bit of shortening or butter until it thins out and becomes creamy.
 I love the melting wafers mentioned above and always get a smooth finish with those.

 - Make sure to use dry tools.
 It only takes a drop of water to ruin the chocolate.